suixinsuo/olympus-protocol/docs/Using Components.md

   });
 ```

-a) First we invest some ether.
-Will invest 3ETH, and try to buy 3 times tokens.
+a) First, we invest some ether.
+Will invest 3ETH and try to buy 3 times tokens.
 b) Then we check the rates and prepare the amounts array.
 The rates are provided by the exchange provider
 from real tokens price.
-In local test we can call to our mockupKyber which will provide us the mock rates for the tokens.
+In the local test, we can call our mockupKyber which will provide us the mock rates for the tokens.
 We will set the amounts array to 0.5eth for each token (1 ETH in total)
-c) First time we buy, token get initialize and the trade interval initialized.
-Second time the trade interval gets
+c) The first time we buy, token get initialize and the trading interval initialized.
+The second time the trading interval gets
 added (so it shall also succeed).
-Finally the third trial shall revert.
+Finally, the third trial shall revert.
 d) We add `calc.waitSeconds` to make sure we can operate with the token within the next test.

 Sell Token test